Pelican Lake (Wright County) Map and Sampling

-Keep in mind that Pelican Lake is managed by DNR Wildlife and there is no intention of managing for fish.
+Keep in mind that Pelican Lake is managed by DNR Wildlife and there is no intention of managing it for fish; however state inland fishing regulations remain in effect.
 A copy of the restoration plan can be found at Pelican Lake Enhancement Project Overview .
 However, if you have more questions or concerns about the Pelican Lake Restoration Project please contact Fred Bengston Area Wildlife Manager at 320-223-7869.

 Fish removed from Pelican Lake (Wright County) by DNR and Commercial Fishermen

 Table 1.
 Fish removal from Pelican Lake since 2008.
 Black Crappie, Bluegill, and Largemouth Bass were removed by Metro FiN programs.
 Black Bullheads were removed by commercial fisherman.